 In investing, there is always a trade-off between capital growth and capital protection.
 Managing this trade-off in a way that is right for our clients, requires skill, balance and good judgement.

-When thinking about protection, we make an important distinction - between drawdowns that are amber, and those that are red.
+When thinking about protection, we make an important distinction - between drawdowns (peak to trough declines in portfolio value) that are amber, and those that are red.